RALEIGH DISTRICTS AND NEIGHBORHOODS

 Oakwood Cemetery, Lane St & Oakwood Commons Park, Halloween

-Nice Price Books Jr., Annisette Bakery, Krispy Kreme, and the Historic Oakwood Candlelight Tour
+Nice Price Books Jr., Annisette Bakery, ish-Delicatessen, Krispy Kreme, Historic Oakwood Cemetery and the Holiday Candlelight Tour.

 Cameron Park has Walkability to Shops & Eateries